COVID-19 Frequently Asked Questions

 A. If you are experiencing fever and/or respiratory symptoms, please call one of our clinics prior to coming in.
 Nursing staff will discuss your symptoms and concerns with you over the phone to determine your next steps for care.
 We are here to help!

-A. COVID-19 testing is available for symptomatic patients only at this time and a video (telehealth) visit is required beforehand.
+A. COVID-19 testing is available at Stellis Health for symptomatic patients only.
 For more information on how to determine if you should get tested, click here.
-Testing is available curbside at Stellis Health – Buffalo Clinic with an appointment.
+Testing is available with an appointment.

 Q. Do you offer COVID antibody testing to determine past illness with COVID?

-A. Yes, the lab test is available by appointment within Stellis Health – Buffalo Clinic.
+A. Yes, the lab test is available by appointment at all three of our clinic locations.
 This test is appropriate for anyone who had fever, respiratory or other symptoms consistent with COVID illness and symptoms were resolved at least 3 weeks ago.
-A video visit with one of our providers is required to determine if you are an appropriate candidate for testing.
 Testing is available for current and new patients of Stellis Health.
 Call us to speak to one of our scheduling specialists.

 Q. Is COVID-19 testing covered by insurance?